paxlife-innovations/nginx-proxy/test/README.md

     docker build -t nginxproxy/nginx-proxy:test ..

-or if you want to test the alpine flavor:

-    docker build -t nginxproxy/nginx-proxy:test -f Dockerfile.alpine ..

 make sure to tag that test image exactly `nginxproxy/nginx-proxy:test` or the test suite won't work.